Wildfire: Its Effects on Drinking Water Quality

 How do I know if my water quality has been affected?

-If your drinking water comes from your own private well or surface water source (e.g. lake), some signs your water supply may have been impacted by wildfires include:
+Some signs your water supply may have been impacted by wildfires include:

-- Fires at or upstream of your water intake
+- Fires at, or upstream, of your water intake

 - Changes in water appearance, clarity, colour, smell and/or taste